-mission, White House spokesman Josh Earnest responded, "I certainly wouldn't rule out that something like that could be a possibility if it continues to be an element of our strategy that shows some promise."
+In October 2015, President Obama announced his intent to deploy approximately 50 U.S. special forces personnel to northern Syria to advise forces fighting the Islamic State.
+When asked about the possibility of increasing the number of special forces personnel in Syria to support this mission, White House spokesman Josh Earnest responded, "I certainly wouldn't rule out that something like that could be a possibility if it continues to be an element of our strategy that shows some promise."73

-According to Administration officials, the revamped train and equip program will shift away from training and equipping "New Syrian Force" units of vetted recruits and toward "equipping and enabling ...a select group of vetted leaders and their units" inside Syria who are fighting the Islamic State organization.
-Equipment, including some weaponry and ammunition, purchased for the train and equip program using FY2015 funds may be used to resupply forces trained as of October 2015 and to equip and enable other vetted individuals and Syrian units with vetted leaders.
-According to the U.S. military, examples of these activities include airstrikes on Islamic State targets that have been facilitated by U.S. trainees in northwestern Syria and an October 2015 airlift of ammunition to an Arab-Kurdish coalition force in northeastern Syria known as the Syrian Democratic Forces (SDF) that subsequently advanced on the IS-held town of Al Hawl near the Iraqi border.
+The revamped train and equip program has since shifted away from training and equipping "New Syrian Force" units of vetted recruits and toward "equipping and enabling ...a select group of vetted leaders and their units" inside Syria who are fighting the Islamic State organization.
+Equipment, including some weaponry and ammunition, purchased for the train and equip program using FY2015 funds has been used to resupply forces that had been trained as of October 2015 and to equip and enable other vetted individuals and Syrian units with vetted leaders.
+According to the U.S. military, examples of these activities include airstrikes on Islamic State targets that have been facilitated by U.S. trainees in northwestern Syria and periodic airlifts of ammunition to an Arab-Kurdish coalition force in northern Syria known as the Syrian Democratic Forces (SDF).74

-While U.S. training of entire new units has been suspended, U.S. training for vetted Syrian "enablers" to perform specialist functions in larger units-including calling in U.S. airstrikes- appears set to remain a component of the program.
+While U.S. training of entire new units has been suspended, U.S. training for vetted Syrian "enablers" to perform specialist functions in larger units-including calling in U.S. airstrikes- reportedly remains a component of the program.
 Administration officials have described their intended overall approach to the redesigned program as "transactional" and performance-based, with Syrian beneficiaries receiving U.S. support as opportunities present themselves and relative to their effectiveness on the battlefield and the alignment of their actions with U.S. interests.

-With regard to U.S. efforts to support Syrian fighters, Members of Congress continue to ask Administration officials about the scope and implications of U.S. commitments to defend U.S.backed groups and individuals inside Syria, as well potential commitments to defend other anti-IS or anti-Asad forces.
-In an October 27 hearing, Secretary of Defense Carter told the Senate Armed Services Committee that the United States government has an obligation to defend those individuals and forces that it overtly assists in Syria and that the United States military is authorized to do so.
+With regard to U.S. efforts to support Syrian fighters, Members of Congress have asked Administration officials about the scope and implications of U.S. commitments to defend U.S.backed groups and individuals inside Syria, as well potential commitments to defend other anti-IS or anti-Asad forces.
+In an October 2015 hearing, Secretary of Defense Carter told the Senate Armed Services Committee that the United States government has an obligation to defend those individuals and forces that it overtly assists in Syria and that the United States military is authorized to do so.
 The precise application of this policy to the complex array of combatants in Syria, different U.S. assistance recipients, and the range of potential contingencies involving those recipients remains to be seen.

 Of the \$500 million dollars in Counterterrorism Partnerships Fund monies approved by congressional defense committees for the program in FY2015, \$384 million was obligated as of September 30, with \$116 million transferred back to the Fund at the end of the fiscal year to preserve its availability in FY2016.
-The overarching authority for the program provided in the FY2015 NDAA (NDAA, P.L.
-113-291) expires after December 31, 2016, although some activities envisioned under the redesigned program could arguably proceed pursuant to other authorities.
-The FY2016 NDAA (S. 1356) would authorize \$406.45 million in funding for the program, less than the Obama Administration's request for \$600 million.
-Defense appropriations legislation pending as of November 2015 (H.R.
-2685, S. 1558) would provide \$600 million for the program on different terms.
+The \$116 million were subsequently transferred back out of the CTPF to various operations and maintenance accounts in November 2015.

-&lt;sup>64 White House Press Briefing by Press Secretary Josh Earnest, October 30, 2015.
+73 White House Press Briefing by Press Secretary Josh Earnest, October 30, 2015.

-&lt;sup>65 Press Briefing by Colonel Steve Warren, Operation Inherent Resolve Spokesman and Captain Jeff Davis, Director, Defense Press Office, November 4, 2015.
+74 Press Briefing by Colonel Steve Warren, Operation Inherent Resolve Spokesman and Captain Jeff Davis, Director, Defense Press Office, November 4, 2015.